JCSDA/spack-stack/configs/sites/noaa-aws/README.md

 ```

 ### Known issues
-1. With default modulepath, Spack will detect the system as Cray because of `opt/cray/modulefiles:/opt/cray/craype/default/modulefiles)`.
+1. With default modulepath, Spack will detect the system as Cray because of modulepath